homieiot/convention/convention.md

 ### QoS and retained messages

-The nature of the Homie convention makes it safe about duplicate messages, so the recommended QoS for reliability is **QoS 1**.
+The nature of the Homie convention makes it safe about duplicate messages, so the recommended QoS for reliability is **At least once (1)**.
 All messages MUST be sent as **retained**, UNLESS stated otherwise.

 ### Last will